TritonDataCenter/manta/docs/operator-guide.md

 1. Set up Triton in each datacenter, including the headnode, all Triton services, and all compute nodes you intend to use.
 For easier management of hosts, we recommend that the hostname reflect the type of server and, possibly, the intended purpose of the host.
-For example, we use the the "RA" or "RM" prefix for "Richmond-A" hosts and "MS" prefix for "Mantis Shrimp" hosts.
+For example, we use the "RA" or "RM" prefix for "Richmond-A" hosts and "MS" prefix for "Mantis Shrimp" hosts.
 2. In the global zone of each Triton headnode, set up a manta deployment zone